tasmota/docs/docs/LVGL.md

 ![IMG_1137](https://user-images.githubusercontent.com/49731213/115155634-2d875000-a081-11eb-9089-b2e67ee86b1d.jpg)

-Setting an input device is also simple, we are now configuring the three buttons as the equivalent of a rotary encoder: left/ok/right.
+Setting an input device is simple, we are now configuring the three buttons as the equivalent of a rotary encoder: left/ok/right.

 To control focus, you need to create a group, put the focusable items in the group, and assign the input device to the group: